UrbanCCD-UChicago/plenario-docs/source/includes/_providers.md

 ```

 With all this metadata in place, Plenario can begin to ingest data that
 you send to its observation stream.
-Observations can be pushed
+Observations are pushed
 using any of Amazon's Kinesis client libraries.
+An observation represents
+a single report made by a sensor.
 They must be formatted as
-json, with the sensor observation values matching the observation property
+json, with the observation values matching the observation property
 map defined for that sensor.